Healthy Homes Assessment Mount Victoria

 Insulation Mount Victoria

-Ceiling and underfloor insulation is mandatory on all rental houses as of July 1st, 2019.
-Property managers and landlords are required to make sure the insulation meets the new standard.
-In certain situations, the existing ceiling insulation or insulation in the subfloor space might require to be added or replaced.
+Insulation for underfloor and ceilings is required to all rental houses since 1 July 2019.
+All landlords and property managers are required to make sure that the insulation is up to standards that are in line with the latest standard.
+In some instances, an existing insulation on the ceiling or in the sub floor space may need to be added or replaced.

 Insulation needs to be in compliance with the R-values of your area.